ameersarwar/cross_expression/README.md

 The `data` is a cells by genes expression matrix with 94,100 cells assayed across 133 genes, and `locations` contains the x (`pos_x`) and y (`pos_y`) coordinates (centroids) for each of the 94,100 cells.

 ## Part 2 - Core functions
 We will now conduct cross-expression analysis, which tells us whether a gene is preferentially expressed in cells whose neighbors express another gene.
-To start, let us take a brief look at our data by running:
+To start, let us take a brief look at our data by running (inside `demo_cross_expression.R`):
 ```{r}
 ggplot(locations) + aes(x = pos_x, y = pos_y) + geom_point(size = 0) + theme_classic()
 ```